google/watchface/dfx-validations/README.md

 # Memory Footprint Evaluator

-A program that evaluates the memory footprint of the assets in a [Watch FaceFormat][wff] (WFF) package.
+A program that evaluates the memory footprint of the assets in a [Watch Face Format][wff] (WFF) package.

 ## Purpose